gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 * **Notebook** = Gradient Boosted Trees and AutoML, no deployment
 * **Workflow** = Same as notebook but in a Gradient Workflow
-* **Command Line** = **Deployment** of model to production
+* **Command_Line** = **Deployment** of model to production

 The most common successful ML models on real business problems aside from deep learning are **gradient-boosted decision trees** (GBTs, not to be confused with the text models GPTs, or Paperspace Gradient), which have been used extensively in the enterprise.
 They have also won most Kaggle competitions that were not won by deep learning.

 TensorFlow and PyTorch are not state-of-the-art for ML outside of deep learning.
 We therefore use GBTs via the well-known open source [**H2O**](http://h2o.ai) library of ML models.
 This incorporates both **XGBoost** and other functionality such as [**AutoML**](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) (smart hyperparameter search, not no-code), GPUs, and large scale training and deployment.

-Last updated: Aug 16th 2021
+Last updated: Aug 09th 2021

 ## To run the Notebook (basic)

-Run from this project's entry on the [Gradient ML Showcase page](https://ml-showcase.paperspace.com/projects/gradient-boosted-trees-and-automl).
+Run from this project's entry on the [Gradient ML Showcase page](https://ml-showcase.paperspace.com/projects).
 When the Notebook is open, navigate to the `Notebook/` directory and click `automl_in_h2o.ipynb` to open the Notebook.
 It can then be run in the usual way by clicking `Run` under each cell in turn.

 OR